juxhouse/bela-resources/updaters/Java.md

 `mvn dependency:build-classpath`

-This will download all Maven plugins that the BELA Updater docker app will need in the next step.
+This will download all Maven plugins needed in the next step.

 If you are using a monorepo with several projects, repeat the above for each one of them.